grafana/loki/docs/sources/community/maintaining/release/8-tag-release.md

     git push origin $RELEASE
     ```

-2. After a tag has been pushed, GitHub CI will create release assets and open a release draft for every pushed tag.
+1. After a tag has been pushed, GitHub CI will create release assets and open a release draft for every pushed tag.

     - This will take ~10-20 minutes.
     - You can monitor this by viewing the drone build on the commit for the release tag.
+	- It also creates PR to update helm charts.
+Example [PR](https://github.com/grafana/loki/pull/10479).
+Review and merge it.